Doctor insights on:

 I get daily headache, tired eyes, can barely stay away while looking over 15 feet away, or reading.
 Glasses, eye drops haven't helped, any advice?

 Prescription change?: Depending on the last time you've had your eyes checked, you may have a refractive error, that may have changed in terms of your history w/ astigmatism.So you might want to have this rechecked, so that you're wearing the best possible visual corrected glasses/contact lens possible.
 Also make sure that your eye doctor checks for dry eye syndrome, as that can also sometimes cause those symptoms too.See 1 more doctor answer

-Hi doctor.is acetazolamide drug is available as eye drop because i took it as tablet and it cause me numbness in hands and feet and tiredness?
+Hi doctor.
+Is acetazolamide drug is available as eye drop because I took it as tablet and it cause me numbness in hands and feet and tiredness?

 Yes: Unfortunately, there are many causes for red eye.
-Allergies can cause intense itching and can be treated with otc zaditor or alaway.
+Allergies can cause intense itching and can be treated with otc zaditor (ketotifen) or alaway.
 Another cause is eyelid inflammation (blepharitis) which can be treated with hot compresses 5 mins daily and eyelash scrubs with dilute baby shampoo.
 Red eyes can also be caused by growths on the eyes called pterygia or inflammation in the eyes (diagnosed by eye dr.See 1 more doctor answer

 I put ice on both my eyes.
 Now my eyes look tired & puffy.
-When i press my upper lid, eyes hurt.
+When I press my upper lid, eyes hurt.
 With massage, pain reduced.
-Any eye drops, i can use?
+Any eye drops, I can use?

 Eyes were tired & itchy, suddenly it felt like something moved in my eye, like it squirmed for 2 seconds.
 No pain.
 Eye drops helped.
 Spasm?
 Parasites?

 Tired eyes: What you are describing sounds like eye fatigue and the movement was most likely a spasm.
 Make sure you get plenty of rest and avoid overuse of the computer.
 Lay down for a few minutes and apply a cold compress to your upper lids and try to relax

 Computers = eye strain?
 I spend a lot of time in front of a computer monitor, both at work and at home.
-Before i log off at night, i often find my eyes feel tired and/or dry.
+Before I log off at night, I often find my eyes feel tired and/or dry.
 Should I use eye drops, or do I need to get a life away from my computers?
 Is st

 Working: Working at a computer screen for long hours is very tough on the eyes, for two separate reasons: 1) when you concentrate on computer work, most people blink less than they should.
 Under normal conditions, the average person blinks once every 5 seconds, but when using a computer, many people blink only every 8-10 seconds.
 This can cause the eyes to feel dry and become red and irritated.
 The solution is to rest the eyes throughout the day, if only for a few minutes each hour.
 Eye drops will not help much.
 Fish or flaxseed oil pills (omega-3's) help a great deal by making the tears a little thicker.
 2) if you are over 40, you might benefit from reading glasses while working at the computer.
 Oftentimes, the reading glasses sold in the drugstore (no prescription needed) will do the trick.See 1 more doctor answer

 Can you tell me if someone is tired/sleepy, if the person uses an eye drop, will they feel more awake?